ralfstx/minimal-json/README.md

 Build
 -----

-To build minimal-json on your machine, simply checkout the repository, `cd` into it and call maven:
+To build minimal-json on your machine, checkout the repository, `cd` into it, and call:
 ```
-cd minimal-json
 mvn clean install
 ```
 A continuous integration build is running at [Travis-CI](https://travis-ci.org/ralfstx/minimal-json).